vaughan-rich/gitfiti-wall/README.md

-# gitfiti-wall
+# Gitfiti Wall 🎨
-🎨 A dummy repository for messing about with gitfiti
+A dummy repository for messing about with gitfiti